JesseCoretta/go-aci/README.md

 Current state is EXPERIMENTAL!

 This package is in its early stages, and is undergoing active development.
-It should NOT be used in any production capacity at this time. capacity at this time.
+It should NOT be used in any production capacity at this time.
 At the moment, this package is primarily intended for R&D, PoCs and other scenarios in which risk is minimal or nonexistent.

 If and when the version reaches 1.0.0, it shall no longer be considered experimental.